Tattoo and Copyright Project

 Funding Acknowledgements

-This research is supported by a Pilot Scheme Grant and NewStart Grant from the College of Human and Social Futures, University of Newcastle Australia.
+This research is supported by a Pilot Scheme Grant and a NewStart Grant from the College of Human and Social Futures, University of Newcastle Australia.
+Two research events, Creative Copyright Walk (2025) and Tattoo Art Demonstration (2026) were supported by PVC Research Culture funding from the College of Human and Social Futures, University of Newcastle Australia.